mkdrake37/seams/fulbright.md

 few months of intensive electives, and finally a few months of student-driven research which is ultimately evaluated in a thesis defense.

+> TJH note: few months == roughly three months; or x months divided into three terms with the following focuses

+> MD note: alternative "talent"

 The focus for AIMS program goes beyond producing world-class researchers: we seek to develop people who will apply their mathematical talents to the challenges facing Africa today.
-This emphasis on applications of mathematical thinking - whether driving African advancement in the academy, public service, or private development - often lends itself to computational approaches.
+This emphasis on applications of mathematical thinking -- whether driving African advancement in the academy, public service, or private development -- often lends itself to computational approaches.

 Given that, the program of study across all AIMS sites includes multiple courses on programming.
 When the students begin their thesis study, many of the projects involve at least some computational work, and some involve a substantial amount of programming.
-For students that find themselves drawn into more computational work - *e.g.*, modeling of large, complex public health challenges such as Ebola - this basic coursework and initial research form a solid foundation, and ideally positions them to take advantage of additional mentorship, but the core AIMS curriculum does not leverage this opportunity.
+For students that find themselves drawn into more computational work -- *e.g.*, modeling of large, complex public health challenges such as Ebola -- this basic coursework and initial research form a solid foundation, and ideally positions them to take advantage of additional mentorship, but the core AIMS curriculum does not leverage this opportunity.

-We would like to address this gap by piloting an optional workshop focused translating the student's research into high-quality programming products.
+We would like to address this gap by piloting an optional workshop focused translating the students' research into high-quality programming products.
 The translation work will be tailored to the student projects, but we expect that it will lead to publishable products, either in academic settings or as open source tools on the world wide web.
 This translation work will also provide an